craigfrancis/framework/framework/0.1/doc/helpers/secrets.md

-# Secrets helper
+# Secret helper

 Works with the [encryption helper](../../doc/helpers/encryption.md), and is used to record keys, passwords, etc.

-If you have a password (e.g. for the database), the secrets helper will store that for you.
+If you have a password (e.g. for the database), the secret helper will store that for you.

-If you have something to encrypt (e.g. some files), create an encryption key for that purpose, then use the secrets helper to store that key (and make a backup).
+If you have something to encrypt (e.g. some files), create an encryption key for that purpose, then use the secret helper to store that key (and make a backup).

 ---

 ## Why

-You could store your secrets in a file on your server, in plain text.
+You could store your secret in a file on your server, in plain text.

 But these files are likely to be copied many times (especially when using a version control system, or when you have backups).

-This makes it very difficult to be sure the secrets remain secret.
+This makes it very difficult to be sure the secret remain secret.

 Also, we should always assume we have made a mistake in our code.